Roymaniac/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `rm *~` delete all files in the `cwd` that end with the character `~`

-Use `mkdir -p welcome/to/school` to creates the directories `welcome` , `welcome/to`, `welcome/to/school` in th current working directory
+Use `mkdir -p welcome/to/school` to creates the directories `welcome` , `welcome/to`, `welcome/to/school` in the current working directory

+Use `ls pamv` list all directories and files of the current directory seperated by commas (,)